 - Please arrive 15 minutes before your scheduled exam.

-- Let your care team know if you have had an ultrasound on the same part of your body before.
-We can compare old images to new ones.
+- Let your care team know if you have had an ultrasound on the same part of your body before so we can compare old images to new ones.